Simca 1000: Evolution

 The high-specification versions were offered in the British market with a walnut dashboard decor.
 In 1977, the model was revised for the last time, gaining the new names of 1005/1006 (depending on the specifications), to put it in line with the newer Simca 1307 and its derivatives.
+It can be recognized by the rectangular headlights.
 Production stopped in 1978 without a direct replacement.